tetris245/ULTRAbc/README.md

 * New commands:
   - magiccheat to toggle cheat mode in Magic 5chool
   - welcome to toggle UBC welcome message in main hall
+* Improved the Moaner:
+  - extended the spank feature to all body zones and similar actions (bite, pinch, slap)
+  - fixed an incompatibility issue with the MBCHC add-on